ha272won/cse15l-lab-reports/lab-report-5-week10.md

 ## How you found the tests with different results?

+Modify the bash script as below:
 ![Screen Shot 2022-05-31 at 12 07 16 AM](https://user-images.githubusercontent.com/103228431/171113911-fd044259-5df8-4844-955e-fa262130868a.png)

+run `bash script.sh > results.txt` after compiling the MarkdownParser.java.
+This allows to save the result file in the repository.
+Also, do the same for my markdownparse repository.
+I manually compared the result.

 ## Provide a link to the test-file with different-results
 [test-file 487](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/487.md)